nice-game-hints/zniw-adventure/Undercave/spelunking.md

 # Where should I look for a light source?
 There's only one direction to progress in for now - walk east until you find the items that you'll need to make a torch.

-# Can I have a guide for making the torch!
+# Can I have a guide for making the torch?
 Certainly!
 Click [here](torch.md) for a guide on creating (and lighting) a torch.

 # How do I use the map, again?